hanabi/hanabi.github.io/README.md

 ## Strategy Reference

-If you are an intermediate or advanced player and you need to look up a specific kind of move, then you can use the [reference document].
+If you are an intermediate or advanced player and you need to look up a specific kind of move, then you can use the [reference document](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md).